jpgoldberg/jpg-website/content/post/python-quality/index.md

 The good news is that for use IDE's it is easily available within popular Python extensions.
 {{% /callout %}}

-The single greatest gain from type annotations is that they serve as important documentation for functions and methods.
+The most immediate gain from type annotations is that they serve as important documentation for functions and methods.
 They tell the people using your functions what data types/classes your function expects its arguments to be and the type of the data returned.
-They code hand-in-hand with docstrings.
+They work hand-in-hand with docstrings in this respect.

 Consider two function signatures